fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 Click on the **+** beside the entry *'init' Initial Forms in Arabic lookup 2*.
 This will open a submenu of the same name.
 Click on this submenu.

-The *Edit Data* button on the right will now become available -- click it.
+The *Edit Data* button on the right will now become available &ndash; click it.

 <img src="images/peh_lookups1.png" />